zynga/jasy/readme.md

 ## Authors

-Jasy was initially developed by Sebastian Werner <info@sebastian-werner.net> and is now continued as an official Zynga OpenSource project.
+Jasy was initially developed by [Sebastian Werner](mailto:info@sebastian-werner.net) and is now continued as an official Zynga OpenSource project.